 As the cultural patrimony of France passed through the doors of the Jeu de Paume, Valland eavesdropped on German conversations and secretly kept meticulous notes on the destinations of train car shipments filled with looted art.
-She witnessed the frequent shopping trips of Nazi Reichsmarshal Hermann Goering, who made more than twenty separate visits to the Jeu de Paume to select works of art for Hitler’s planned Führermuseum in Linz, Austria, and to add to his burgeoning personal collection.
-Valland’s simple appearance and quiet demeanor belied her cleverness.In fact, the Nazis remained unaware that she understood German, enabling her to gather critical information from the conversations of drivers, guards, and packers, which she relayed to Jaujard and the French Résistance.
-Had the Nazis caught her---and they came perilously close on two separate occasions, she would surely have been shot as a spy.
+She witnessed the frequent shopping trips of Reichsmarschall Hermann Göring, who made twenty-one visits to the Jeu de Paume to select works of art for Hitler’s planned Führermuseum in Linz, Austria, and to add to his burgeoning personal collection.
+Valland’s simple appearance and quiet demeanor belied her cleverness.
+Although suspicious of her, the Nazis remained mostly unaware that she understood German, enabling her to gather critical information from the conversations of drivers, guards, and packers, which she relayed to Jaujard and the French Resistance.
+Had the Nazis caught her—and they came perilously close on two separate occasions—she would surely have been shot as a spy.

 The liberation of Paris by American forces in late August 1944 placed Valland in a new but still precarious position.
 While she possessed enormously valuable information about the fate of tens of thousands of masterworks stolen from French collections, the problem of collaborationism in liberated France left her trusting no one but Jaujard.
 Only after months of relationship building by Monuments Man Capt.
-James Rorimer, did Valland agree to turn over her most important records.
-The information Valland had risked her life gathering served as a treasure map for Rorimer and the Monuments Men leading to the discovery of multiple repositories of looted art, most prominently at Neuschwanstein Castle in the Bavarian Alps.
-Hidden inside the castle were more than twenty thousand works of art and cultural objects stolen by the Nazis from private collectors and art dealers in France including the Rothschilds, David-Weill, Kahn, Rosenberg, and Bernheim-Jeune, among others.
-Valland’s secretly gathered notes would later be instrumental in expediting the restitution process of returning objects to their rightful owners.
+James J. Rorimer, did Valland agree to turn over her most important records.
+The information Valland had risked her life gathering served as a treasure map for Rorimer and the Monuments Men, leading to the discovery of multiple repositories of looted art, most notably what was stored in Neuschwanstein Castle in the Bavarian Alps.
+Hidden inside were more thousands of works of art and cultural objects stolen by the Nazis from private collectors and art dealers in France including the Rothschilds, David-Weill, Kahn, Rosenberg, and Bernheim-Jeune, among others.
+Valland’s notes would later be instrumental in expediting the restitution process of returning these objects to their rightful owners.

-Eager to track the tens of thousands of works of art stolen from France, Valland applied for and received a commission into the French First Army on May 4, 1945.
-She remained a dauntless advocate for the return of looted French-owned art as an art representative for the Commission de Récupération Artistique (the French Commission on Art Recovery), and worked closely with the other Monuments Men at the various collecting points identifying works of art belonging to France.
+Eager to track the works of art stolen from France, Valland applied for and received a commission into the French First Army on May 4, 1945.
+She remained a dauntless advocate for the return of looted French-owned art in various positions as a restitution officer and art representative, serving as secretary of the Commission de récupération artistique (Commission for the Recovery of Works of Art) and head of the Services des beaux-arts (Fine Arts Service) of the French Group Control Council for Germany and the Service de remise en place des œuvres d’art (SRPOA, or the Service for the Restoration of Works of Art).
+Valland worked closely with the Monuments Men and Women at the various collecting points, identifying works of art belonging to France.

-For her heroic efforts, Valland received the Legion of Honor, the Medal of the Résistance, the Officer’s Cross of the Order of Merit of the Federal Republic of Germany, and was made a Commander of the Order of Arts and Letters by the French government.
-In addition, she was awarded the United States Presidential Medal of Freedom in 1948.
-Despite these many honors, it wasn’t until 1953, after twenty years of service to the French museums, that Rose Valland, perhaps the most highly decorated woman in France, received the title of “curator.”Although Valland retired in 1968, she remained active in the art community and continued her dogged efforts to find and return works of art that had been stolen from France during the war.
+For her heroic efforts, Valland was honored as an officer of the Légion d’honneur, awarded the médaille de la Résistance française, and was made a commandeur of the Ordre des Arts et des Lettres by the French government.
+Abroad, she was awarded the United States Medal of Freedom and the officer’s cross of the Order of Merit of the Federal Republic of Germany in 1948 and 1972, respectively.
+Despite these many honors, it wasn’t until 1953, after twenty years of service to the French museums, that Rose Valland, perhaps the most highly decorated woman in France, received the title of curator.
+Although Valland retired in 1968, she remained active in the art community and continued her dogged efforts to find and return works of art that had been stolen from France during the war.